cogini/elixir-deploy-template/README.md

 sudo /bin/systemctl restart deploy-template
 ```

-This assumes that the build is being done under the `deploy` user, who owns
+The build is being done under the `deploy` user, who owns the files under
-the files under `/opt/myorg/deploy-template` and has a special `/etc/sudoers.d`
+`/opt/myorg/deploy-template` and has a special `/etc/sudoers.d` config which
-config which allows it to run the `/bin/systemctl restart deploy-template`
+allows it to run the `/bin/systemctl restart deploy-template` command.
-command.

 You should be able to connect to the app supervised by systemd:
 ```shell